bana118/python-container-template/README.md

-# remote-container-template
+# python-container-template
-Template of vscode remote development container.
+Template of vscode remote development container with Python.
-Default is for Python3.9.1.